Search Knowledge Base by Keyword

 There are many benefits to incorporating a business.
 Incorporation can provide protection from liability, tax benefits, name protection and flexibility for its owners, among other things.
 That doesn’t mean that it’s right for every business or situation.
-There are times when incorporating won’t make sense due to the size of the business, the owner’s financial means
+There are times when incorporating won’t make sense due to the size of the business, the owner’s financial means and other factors.

 The most common alternatives to incorporating a business in Canada are operating as a sole proprietor or a partnership.
 Let’s take a look at these options in more detail:

 The Sole Proprietor